Epidemiology

 Foundational Methods Crucial to Public Health

 Epidemiology underpins all public health, guiding interventions to prevent and control disease worldwide.
-Faculty in the Department lead studies ranging from observational research to clinical trials and implementation science, tackling urgent issues such as aging, cancer, dementia, HIV, psychiatric conditions, social determinants of health, and substance use.
-They also provide outstanding training to prepare the next generation of epidemiologists.
+In FY 2025, faculty in the Department led studies ranging from observational research to clinical trials and implementation science, tackling urgent issues such as aging, cancer, dementia, HIV, psychiatric conditions, social determinants of health, and substance use.
+Faculty also provided outstanding training to prepare the next generation of epidemiologists.

 BY THE NUMBERS